Best Horizontal Carry Knives – Continuous Update

 The Spartan Blades Alala can be changed from vertical to horizontal carry easily with t Philips screwdriver.

-The Alala sheath is a little different, but it is also Tek-Lok compatible if you like the knife, but not the horizontal carry system..
+The Alala sheath is a little different, but it is also Tek-Lok compatible in case you like the knife, but not the horizontal carry system.

 Once I got this tuned in to my nylon belt it became one of the best scout carries on my shelf.
 I know the picture shows me wearing it in front of the hip.
 At the time we shot the Alala for this blog that seemed like the best solution.
 But I’m wiser now.
 The small of the back is where it’s at for me with this thing.